Lust-Interactive/EternalDamnationWiki/data/index.md

 A new MMO set in the underworld, or Hell, as the two-legged meatsacks from upstairs call it.
 Set in a Low-Poly 3D environment, complete quests as you try to find an ancient artefact that will help you defeat the "Voidtide".

+!!! info "Active Development"
+	Dante's Crest is currently in active development.
+This wiki is a work in progress and will be updated as new information becomes available.

 ## Storyline